DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-11-27-schools-autocomplete.md

 We’ve found that:

 - if many schools have the same name, the right one is hard to find, eg St Patrick’s or St Mary’s ([example](https://lookback.io/watch/vw6eDzqmL4s24rR2Y?t=48m48s))
-- imprecise punctuation meant that an exact match wasn’t shown (eg missing comma or apostrophe)
+- imprecise punctuation meant that an exact match was not shown (eg missing comma or apostrophe)
-- users don’t necessarily know the postcode, when they do the search works well
+- users do not necessarily know the postcode, when they do the search works well

 We’ve tweaked the prototype so that: